 The Island of Flores is located on Lake Peten Itza and dates from 9th century.
 Flores is built over the old city of Tayasal and the charming streets and alleys deserve to be visited.
 In the 15th century, Pedro de Alvarado arrived on the Island while on a trip to Honduras.
 He gave King Canek a Spanish horse, which the Mayas treated almost like a god.
 After several failed attempts to convert the natives to Christianity, the Spaniards destroyed Tayasal in 16th century and it was then abandoned until the 18th century.

 The area of Coban is incredibly rich in flora and fauna and lakes are found throughout.
 Large, dense cloud forests of exceptional beauty, sparkling waterfalls and several incredible cave systems make it an ideal place for true Eco-tourists.

 Antigua Guatemala is among the world's best conserved colonial cities, it is a magical and captivating small town that makes you feel time might have stopped some 300 years ago.
-From its colonial architecture to its beautiful surroundings; strolling through the town on the cobblestone streets, you will experience the splendors of ancient times!
+From its colonial architecture to its beautiful surroundings; strolling through the town on the cobblestone streets, you will experience the splendours of ancient times!

 Antigua Guatemala was once the third most important Spanish colony in the Americas.
 More than 30 monastic orders called Antigua home and built stunning monasteries, convents and cathedrals in the town.
 Its setting is majestic, nestled between three dramatic volcanoes.